- Brand name

 How much to take

-This dose will increase over a period of 4 to 6 weeks as directed by your doctor to a maintenance dose which, for children up to 12 years is 1.3g/m2/day.
-For patients over 12 years and 50kg body weight the maintenance dose is 2g/day.
+This dose will increase over a period of 4 to 6 weeks as directed by your doctor to a maintenance dose:

-Do not give Cystagon capsules to children under six years of age because they may not be able to swallow them and they may choke.
-For children under six years of age, the capsule may be opened and the contents sprinkled on food or mixed in formula.
-Consult the doctor for complete directions.
+Do not give the whole CYSTAGON capsule to children under six years of age because they may not be able to swallow it and they may choke.
+For those who are unable to swallow the capsules whole, the capsule may be opened and the contents sprinkled on food or mixed in formula.

 When to take it